How Noticing Your Students Outside Class Can Make a Profound Difference

 There are many moments in our lives where we reveal that we care, whether that is through our interest or our frustration.
 When a peer or mentor sees this moment and instead of turning away, turns in, it can meaningfully move us toward learning, resiliency, and a sense of truly belonging.

 Delivering a class is only a small part of what we can do as teachers to help our students excel in their arts and as people.
-A large part of what we do happens outside of classes or around the edges.
+A large part of what we do happens before and after classes or around the edges.
 Being aware of these moments where we can give a little bit more, where we can turn in instead of turning away, is where we truly build great students and peers.

 Whether you’re a teacher, a facilitator, or a supportive peer, look for these types of moments to turn in: